sajjad960/ComfySloth_Nodejs-Express_MongoDB_Backend/README.md

 npm i
 ```
 Start this application: <br />
-Note: I am working on production and deployment commad, I will add it as soon as possible.😊
+Note: I am working on production and deployment command, I will add it as soon as possible.😊
 ```
 npm start
 ```